 Here are a few ways metaphors become mangled:

-makes completely unrelated comparisons and is generally considered bad form.
+A mixed metaphor makes completely unrelated comparisons and is generally considered bad form.

 It’s time to step up to the plate and lay your cards on the table.